 - Credit Score: Personal loan is an unsecured loan and hence banks hesitate in giving it to customers who have a low credit score.
 Lenders usually charge a higher rate of interest for those with bad credit score.
 Thus, if you have a bad credit score, and the interest rate on personal loan is similar to that on credit card, then you may want to drop the plan of taking another loan, unless its tenure is suitable.

-- Returns from Existing Investments: Generally people hesitate in liquidating investments in one go but you can think of using the existing investments that offer lower rate of return than the rate of interest of a personal loan, to pay off the credit card bills.
+- Returns from Existing Investments: Generally people hesitate in liquidating investments in one go but you can think of using the existing investments that offer lower rate of return than the rate of interest of a Bank Of Baroda Personal Loan, to pay off the credit card bills.
 Talking rationally, this may be beneficial to the borrowers in terms of interest rate, but it takes a huge courage to liquidate specific purpose investments.

 Additional Reading: Does Credit Card and Personal Loan Help Your Credit Score?